MIS - Managerial Decision-Making

-It encompasses techniques like simulation, mathematical optimization, queuing theory, stochastic-process models, econometric methods, data envelopment analysis, neural networks, expert systems, decision analysis, and the analytic hierarchy process.
+It encompasses techniques such as simulation, mathematical optimization, queuing theory, stochastic-process models, econometric methods, data envelopment analysis, neural networks, expert systems, decision analysis, and the analytic hierarchy process.

-OR techniques describe the system by constructing mathematical models of it.
+OR techniques describe a system by constructing its mathematical models.

 Heuristic programming refers to a branch of artificial intelligence.
 It consists of programs that are self-learning in nature.